TimBeattieEdUni/PS-Coursework-I/README.md

 Programming Skills Coursework I

 To get started, run "make" in the top-level directory.
-If you just want to run the application, type the following command, still in the top-level directory:
+Once make has completed, if you just want to run the application, type the following command, still in the top-level directory:

 	app/popsim config/popsim.cfg landscapes/small.dat